What are state and territory cancer registries?

 Where can I get help with completing forms and postal questionnaire?

 Your next-of-kin or your local asbestos victim support group may be able to provide assistance with completing the Postal Questionnaire.
 Language assistance and translation services are also available.
-Please contact the AMR Helpline for more information.
+Please contact the AMR Information Line for more information.

 What if I can't remember all my history information for the Postal Questionnaire?

 Don't worry if you can't remember all your histories.
 Any information you supply is valuable.
-You may also contact the AMR Helpline for assistance.
+You may also contact the AMR Information Line for assistance.